 The biggest difference between the M and Omni is the mouthpiece.
 Omni variations of the DynaVap twist in and out, which changes the resistance of your draw.
 You can set it right where you like, then leave it forever, or change it up based on your current preferred method.
 You can adjust the airflow on the M by covering more or less of the hole on the side, and if you want to set it semi-permanently, check out our tips and tricks guide.

 By default, all of the DynaVap vaporizers hold about 0.1 grams of ground herb, which may not sound like much, but is a great size for a personal session.
 The M has two different screen positions, 0.05 grams and 0.1 grams.
 The Omni also has a third setting that shrinks the oven down to a ridiculous 0.02 grams!

 The 2020 M looks more like the Omnivap than any of the previous versions.
 The biggest difference is in the materials used.
 The M is solid stainless steel, while the Omni is made of titanium, and is 60% lighter.
-The OmniVong line (pictured below) boasts elegant wood bodies, with the added benefit of mating directly with your glass waterpipe.
+The OmniVong line (two pictures below) boasts elegant wood bodies, with the added benefit of mating directly with your glass waterpipe.
 The OmniVap looks more like the M, with straight titanium bodies that have special designs crafted into them.

 The M comes out of the box ready to go, and stays that way.
 You can disassemble the individual pieces for cleaning and maintenance, but they only go back together one way.
 The other DynaVap VapCaps have interchangeable parts, so you can easily stick a wood body on your OmniVap, or upgrade your HydraVong to an adjustable Omni mouthpiece.
 There are even members of the community out there that use the VapCap as a base for elegant and eye-catching custom designs.